Custom Furniture in Kansas City: Crafted for Your Home, Your Lifestyle, and Your Story

 Mission Hills Refined

-Built-In Furniture vs. Free-Standing
+Built-In vs. Free-Standing Furniture

 Materials & Finishes That Stand Out

-Case Study: Custom Dining Table in Mission Hills
+Case Study: A Mission Hills Dining Table

 How Custom Furniture Complements Cabinetry